-ATP synthase β subunit (ATPSβ) had been previously shown to play an important role in controlling ATP synthesis in pancreatic β-cells.
+ATP synthase β subunit (ATPSβ) had been previously shown to play an important role in controlling ATP synthesis in pancreatic β cells.
 This study aimed to investigate the role of ATPSβ in regulation of hepatic ATP content and glucose metabolism in diabetic mice.
-ATPSβ expression and ATP content were both reduced in the livers of type 1 and type 2 diabetic mice.
-Hepatic overexpression of ATPSβ elevated cellular ATP content and ameliorated hyperglycemia of streptozocin-induced diabetic mice and db/db mice.
+Both ATPSβ expression and ATP content were reduced in the livers of type 1 and type 2 diabetic mice.
+Hepatic overexpression of ATPSβ elevated cellular ATP content, and ameliorated hyperglycemia of STZ-induced diabetic mice and db/db mice.
 ATPSβ overexpression increased phosphorylated Akt (pAkt) levels and reduced PEPCK and G6pase expression levels in the livers.
 Consistently, ATPSβ overexpression repressed hepatic glucose production in db/db mice.
-In cultured hepatocytes, ATPSβ overexpression increased intracellular and extracellular ATP content, elevated the cytosolic free calcium level, and activated Akt independent of insulin.
-The ATPSβ-induced increase in cytosolic free calcium and pAkt levels was attenuated by inhibition of P2 receptors.
-Notably, inhibition of calmodulin (CaM) completely abolished ATPSβ-induced Akt activation in liver cells.
-Inhibition of P2 receptors or CaM blocked ATPSβ-induced nuclear exclusion of forkhead box O1 in liver cells.
+In cultured hepatocytes, ATPSβ overexpression increased intracellular and extracellular ATP content, elevated cytosolic free calcium level and activated Akt independent of insulin.
+ATPSβ-induced increase in cytosolic free calcium and pAkt levels was attenuated by inhibition of P2 receptors.
+Notably, inhibition of Calmodulin (CaM) completely abolished ATPSβ-induced Akt activation in liver cells.
+Inhibition of P2 receptors or CaM blocked ATPSβ-induced nuclear exclusion of forkhead box O1 (FOXO1) in liver cells.
 In conclusion, a decrease in hepatic ATPSβ expression in the liver, leading to the attenuation of ATP-P2 receptor-CaM-Akt pathway, may play an important role in the progression of diabetes.

 - Received July 12, 2013.

 - Accepted November 21, 2013.